Jopp-gh/Obsidian-Dune84/Wiki/Troubleshooting.md

 ## Troubleshooting
 ### Dune hides everything

-Please install the **Style Settings** plugin by mgmeyer from within Obsidan's extension repo or go to [Style Settings - Github](https://github.com/mgmeyers/obsidian-style-settings) so you can access all features of Dune.
+Please install the **Style Settings** plugin by mgmeyer from Obsidan's extension repo or go to [Style Settings - Github](https://github.com/mgmeyers/obsidian-style-settings) so you can access all features of Dune.
 Without this plugin, Dune won't work correctly.

 ### Problems with Dune's configuration